juntossomosmais/django-stomp/README.md

 ***STOMP_HOST_AND_PORTS***

-  Parameter to set the value of the HOST and PORT of your STOMP server.
+  Optional parameter to set the value of the HOST and PORT of your STOMP server.
 Must be in the following format:
 ```python
 STOMP_HOST_AND_PORTS=[("127.0.0.1", 61631)] # your HOST and your PORT respectively
 ```